LordManta/SugarCubesJS/README.md

      });
    ```

-8. For a better understanding of what is going on you can activate a prompt indicating each new instant of the reactive execution environment :
+9. For a better understanding of what is going on you can activate a prompt indicating each new instant of the reactive execution environment :
    ```javascript
    machine.enablePrompt(true);
    ```

+   In SugarCubesJS, this reactive execution environment is called *a clock*, because it paces the execution of a reactive system.
+So, the execution of the reactive system is split into **a sequence of logical steps**.
+Steps of execution are called *instants*.
+The execution of the reactive system progresses from instant to instant driven by the clock.
+And so, every times, one refers to instantaneity, it is in regard to that precise notion of instants.
 Look at the source of `SC_Demo0.html` *HTML* file to see the big picture of this very first example.

 One word about Reactive Synchronous Programming Model « à la » Boussinot: